How to Write an Effective Scholarship Motivation Letter

 Applying for scholarships and writing motivation letters can be stressful, so don't forget to breathe and relax.
 As much as you'd like to get it all perfect in the first couple of times, learn to appreciate the process.

-Revise your motivation letter, get in touch with a colleague or a mentor to proofread your work, use a grammar checker like Grammarly, and read through your work several times over.
+Revise your motivation letter, get in touch with a colleague or a mentor to proofread your work, request the help of a private English teacher, use a grammar checker like Grammarly, and read through your work several times over.

 Then let it go.
 You've done your best, so pat yourself on the back for taking on such a challenge!